Study finds fathers can’t afford to take paternity leave

 We provide free support if you’re an employer and need advice on paternity leave.
 We offer 24/7 assistance to guide you through HR and employment law questions.

 Please speak to one of our HR and employment law advisors free at 0800 144 4050 or fill in the form here to request a callback.
+Contact us today for free ACAS advice.

 an employer rings employers direct for HR advice